tmonj1/misc/javascript/async-await/README.md

 1. promise + await
 1. generator (rewrite version of await + promise using generator)

-You can see both source code and the output of program to understand how the code is executed.
+You can understand how the asyncronous code is executed by comparing source code and the output of program.

-To use the program, type `node index.js type_of_call`, where *type_of_call* is one of these: async, promise, promise-await and generator, or type `node index.js -h` for help.
+To use the program, type `node index.js type_of_call`, where type_of_call is one of these: `async`, `promise`, `promise-await` and `generator`.
+Or, type `node index.js -h` for help.

 ```bash: